Frequently Asked Questions

-An Associate's Degree can be beneficial in that you will have completed a specific training program, which could be an employment asset in the short term.
+An associate's degree can be beneficial in that you will have completed a specific training program, which could be an employment asset in the short term.
 It demonstrates that you can set and achieve a goal.
-A disadvantage for someone who intends to transfer into a four-year degree program is that some of the courses for the Associate's Degree may not apply toward the four-year degree.
-Another fact to remember is that none of your grades (GPA) earned at another school are used in calculating your GPA at UTA.
+Keep in mind that some of the courses for the associate's degree may not apply toward the four-year degree, and none of your grades earned at another school are used in calculating your GPA at UTA.

 What are the three GPAs?